nv-intl/nv-intl.github.io/wiki/restrictions.md

   * illegal smuggling
 * In most countries, trading and owning ITAR controlled equipment is completely legal.
 * Equipment imported to the U.S. might not be able to be exported again if it falls under ITAR.
-* Allthough theoretically possible, permission to legally export ITAR regularted night vision equipment is generally seen as unobtainable.
+* Allthough theoretically possible, permission to legally export ITAR regulated night vision equipment is generally seen as unobtainable.

 ## Germany 🇩🇪